CompFUSE/DCA/misc/wiki/Parameters.md

  Maximum distance (in MC time) considered when computing the correlation between configurations.
  If 0, no auto-correlation is computed.

+`"compute-G-correlation":` boolean (true)
+If `time-correlation-window` is larger than 0, G(r = 0, t = 0) is included in the observables
+whose autocorrelation is computed.
+This measurements requires some device memory.

 `"stamping-period"` integer (0)
 If larger than 0, the master MPI rank logs the walker configuration every `stamping-period` sweeps.

 `"store-configuration":` : boolean (false)
 If true, the vertex configuration is stored between DCA iterations to initialize the walkers of the following iteration.
-This parameter is deprecated as it exacerbate the sign problem.

 <br></br>
 **subgroup** `"threaded-solver":`